Sobhuza II: Early life and education

 Ingwenyama Sobhuza was born in Zombodze on 22 July 1899.
 He ascended to the throne after the death of his father, Ngwane V, as King of Swaziland on 10 December 1899, when he was only four months old.
-He was educated at the Swazi National School, Zombodze, and at the Lovedale Institution in the Eastern Cape, South Africa, before assuming the Swazi throne as paramount chief at the age of twenty-two.
+He was educated at Zombodze Primary School, Swazi National School and at the Lovedale Institution in the Eastern Cape, South Africa, before assuming the Swazi throne as King at the age of twenty-two.
 His grandmother, Labotsibeni Mdluli, served as regent throughout his youth, formally transferring power to the Ngwenyama on 22 December 1921.
 Before assuming his royal duties, he studied anthropology in England.

 Kingship

 Sobhuza's direct reign would endure more than 60 years (1921–1982), during which he presided over Swaziland's independence from the United Kingdom in 1968, after which the British government recognised him as King of Swaziland (Eswatini).
-Early in his reign, Sobhuza sought to address the problem of land partition and deprivation instituted by the British authorities in 1907.
+Early in his reign, Sobhuza sought to address the problem of land that had been occupied by white settlers in 1907.
 He did so by first leading a delegation to London to meet with King George V and petition him to restore the lands to the Swazi people.
 He again took his case on the land issue in 1929 to the Judicial Committee of the Privy Council.
 He was defeated by the terms of the Foreign Jurisdictions Act 1890, which effectively placed the actions of British administrations in protectorates beyond the reach of the British courts.
 Sobhuza's role during this colonial period was for the most part ceremonial, but he still had major influence as a traditional head of the Swazi nation.
 In 1934, he received the anthropologist Bronislaw Malinowski.
 In 1953, he attended the coronation of Queen Elizabeth II in London.

 In the early 1960s Sobhuza played a major role in events that led to independence for his country in 1968.
 He opposed the post-colonial Westminster constitution proposed by the British government, in which he was assigned the role of constitutional monarch.
 As a consequence, acting through his advisory council, he formed the Imbokodvo National Movement, a political party, which contested and won all seats in the 1967 pre-independence elections.
 He became recognized by the British as King of Swaziland in 1967 when Swaziland was given direct rule.
 Independence was achieved on 6 September 1968.
 Following this, Sobhuza skilfully blended appeal to tribal custom with a capacity to manage economic and social change for his kingdom.
 On 12 April 1973, the king repealed the constitution and dissolved parliament, henceforth exercising power as an absolute ruler.
 In 1978 a new constitution was promulgated which provided for an elaborate reversion to a tribal mode of rule involving an electoral college of eighty members chosen by forty local councils known as tinkhundla, dominated by tribal elements.
 The Swazi economy prospered under Sobhuza's leadership.
 Swaziland is rich in natural resources, and much of the land and mineral wealth originally owned by non-Swazi interests was brought under indigenous control during Sobhuza's reign.